 #Attack the test VM #echo "Attacking $target on port $port" echo "suspicous-string" | /usr/bin/nc $target $port

 Now that we've setup the attack, we watch our database.
 We expect one or more new records to appear in our database sometime within 15 minutes of the attack, in a worst case scenario.
 This indicates that:

 The code to watch the database for new messages is:

 COUNT=0 while [ $COUNT -lt $numRetries ];do RESPONSE=`/usr/bin/curl -s 1 -i "https://$host/v1/$database?query=$query" -u "$api_key:" &2>/dev/null` echo "$RESPONSE" | grep -q "\"count\"\:[^0]," if [ $? -eq 0 ]; then finalDate=`/bin/date +%s` finalMs=$((finalDate * 1000 - startSearch)) status=0 statustxt=OK echo "$status IPSEndToEnd milliseconds=$finalMs;300000;600000|retries=$COUNT $statustxt - IPS End to End test successful" exit 0 fi COUNT=$((COUNT+1)) sleep 15 done # Status check failed status=2 statustxt=CRITICAL echo "$status IPSEndToEnd milliseconds=$finalMs;300000;600000|retries=$COUNT $statustxt - IPS End to End test failed to complete"

 That's all there is to it, besides installing it in the agent's local folder.
 After a short time you should begin seeing performance data for the newly-configured check.

-There are many other components of the Check_MK Project to consider.
-For more detailed information, visit the official Homepage of Check_MK.
+There are many other components of the Checkmk Project to consider.
+For more detailed information, visit the new official Homepage of Checkmk.